Blog

 The industry's fixation with THC potency will eventually become an issue.

-Industry watchers are hopeful that this will result in fewer lab purchases and improved consumer education on the many other advantages of the cannabis plant.
+Experts hope that this will lead to fewer laboratory purchases and better consumer awareness of the numerous benefits of the cannabis plant.

 The industry's attention may then gravitate away from cannabis content as a result of that.

-State regulators are urging businesses in states like Colorado and Michigan to intervene and impose a ban on issuing new licenses.
+Regulators want businesses in states such as Colorado and Michigan to step in and stop issuing new licenses.

 It remains to be seen how these artificial market constraints will affect how successful businesses are.